YunoHost/project-organization/yunohost_project_organization.md

 #### Libre and community-based software

-YunoHost is a software under copyleft libre licence, fully community-based and based on applications which are themselves community-based, and often gratis (Roundcube, Baïkal, etc.)
+YunoHost is copylefted libre software, fully community-based, and integrates with a catalog of applications that are themselves libre (Roundcube, Baïkal, etc.

 #### That everyone can appropriate